 Indian food as we know it is influenced by many factors.
 It varies significantly by region, caste and religion.
 Overall, the staples of India consist of basmati rice, millet, legumes (lentils, chickpeas, etc.), dairy like ghee, yogurt and paneer cheese, citrus fruit and a wide variety of nuts, spices and herbs.
 Here is a great list of Indian pantry essentials.

 Around 1500 BC, there were widespread invasions throughout the continent.
-The Dorians, Hittites, Aryans and others systematically raided this part of the world.
-India was invaded by Indo-Aryan warriors from Central Asia, who are credited with introducing the Sanskrit language and the caste system.
-These warriors were polytheistic and practiced meditation and fasting.
-(Albala, Ken).
+The Dorians, Hittites, and others systematically raided this part of the world.
+India was invaded by Indo-Aryan warriors from Central Asia, who are credited by some with introducing the Sanskrit language and the caste system.
+According to Professor Ken Albala, these warriors were polytheistic and practiced meditation and fasting.
 Their clergy later became known as Brahmins.

-Under the caste system, Brahmins and warriors (Kshatriyas) were kept separate from the working class (Vaishyas), laborers (Shudras) and the outcasts or “untouchables” (Dalits).
+Under the caste system, Brahmins and warriors (Kshatriyas) were kept separate from the other castes.
 In the early days they did eat beef, but all of that changed around 600 BC.
 There are theories as to how and why this happened, which I will not get into.
 But the result of this change brought about the early Dharmasutras/Dharmasastras.
 In these early Hindu texts a number of food prohibitions were laid out for each caste.
 Also included were some guidelines as to which foods were considered pure or unpolluted.
 Among the purest food items was clarified butter, also known as Ghee.

 Around this same time, Buddhism was spreading quickly throughout Asia.
 The religion taught strict vegetarianism.
 Hindu Brahmins adopted and enforced vegetarianism as a way of life with ayurvedic medical benefits.